 Top Pick for Fastpitch Softball: Akadema AEA65

-Our top catcher’s mitt pick for left handed Fastpitch Softball catchers is the Akadema AEA65.
+Our top left hand catchers mitt pick for fastpitch softball catchers is the Akadema AEA65.
 (Note: The above picture shows the right hand version of the mitt).

 This 34 inch mitt is primarily made with US steerhide leather.
 It also has a special lightweight leather on the back of the mitt which has the effect of giving it a much lighter feel overall.